AIFL: A Global Daily Streamflow Forecasting Model Using a Deterministic LSTM Pre-trained on ERA5-Land and Fine-tuned on IFS: Introduction

 To bridge this gap, a new generation of spatially explicit architectures has emerged.
-These range from implicit routing methods that learn flow propagation end-to-end \cite{moshe2020, shamseddin2025rivermamba} to explicit hybrid frameworks that combine ML-based runoff generation with physically inspired transport schemes \cite{yang2025, bindas2024, kraft2025}.
-For instance, the DROP (Deep Runoff Prediction and propagation) framework \cite{kraft2025_drop} addresses these structural limitations by coupling drainage-unit scale LSTMs with an explicit routing module, allowing for a more transparent and physically interpretable modulation of flow.
-However, the path to global implementation remains uneven; while some hybrid methods offer high fidelity, they often entail substantial computational overhead or rely on detailed river connectivity data that is not yet globally available.
-Consequently, deploying these spatially resolved methods in real-time operational systems remains a significant technical challenge.
+These range from implicit routing methods that learn flow propagation end-to-end \cite{moshe2020, shamseddin2025rivermamba} to hybrid frameworks that combine ML-based runoff generation with physically inspired transport schemes \cite{yang2025, bindas2024, kraft2025}.
+For instance, the DROP (Deep Runoff Prediction and propagation) framework \cite{kraft2025_drop} addresses these structural limitations by coupling drainage-unit scale LSTMs with a routing module, allowing for a more transparent and physically interpretable modulation of flow.
+However, the path to global implementation remains uneven; while some hybrid methods offer high fidelity, they often entail substantial computational overhead or rely on detailed river connectivity data at a level of detail that is not yet globally available.
+Consequently, deploying these spatially resolved methods in real-time operational systems remains a significant technical challenge

 New global forecasting capabilities have emerged from these data-driven advances.
-Google's global flood forecasting model established a high benchmark for reliability in ungauged watersheds \cite{nearing2024global} using a specialized hindcast-forecast architecture.
+Google's global flood forecasting model established a \revr{strong data-driven} benchmark for reliability in ungauged watersheds \cite{nearing2024global} using a specialized hindcast-forecast architecture.
 However, a critical operational gap remains for the broader research community: the mismatch between training data (historical reanalysis) and inference data (operational forecasts).
-Standardised datasets like CAMELS \cite{newman2015development} and CARAVAN \cite{kratzert2023caravan} predominantly rely on meteorological reanalysis data (e.g., ERA5).
+Standardised datasets like CAMELS \cite{newman2015development} and \revr{Caravan} \cite{kratzert2023caravan} predominantly rely on meteorological reanalysis data (e.g., ERA5).
 Operational forecasting requires driving models with NWP forecasts, such as the ECMWF Integrated Forecasting System (IFS), which exhibit different error structures.
 This distribution shift often leads to degraded operational performance when models trained on "perfect" reanalysis are exposed to real-time forecast noise \cite{wang2025hydrodiffusion}.
 Addressing this challenge, Konold et al. \cite{konold2025biascast} demonstrated that a "domain shift" occurs when transitioning from reanalysis to forecast products, resulting in a significant reduction in predictive skill if not explicitly mitigated.